 The decision to administer a separate comprehensive exam for a support area will be made by the department in which the support area is taken.
 In the event that an interdisciplinary support area is selected, any department represented by six (6) or more semester hours may require a qualifying examination.
 In the event that no single department represents six semester hours or more, the student's graduate committee will solicit input from the faculty teaching the courses in the support area.
 If a majority of those polled take the position that a separate comprehensive examination in the support area is not appropriate, the exam will not be administered.
 If a separate comprehensive examination is not administered in a support area, material from the support area will be integrated into the comprehensive exam in the concentration area.

-Dissertation:

-21 hours of dissertation are required for the degree.
+DISSERTATION (minimum 21 hours)

+ACG 7980 Dissertation in Accounting

+FIN 7980 Dissertation in Finance

+ISM 7980 Dissertation in Information Systems

+MAR 7980 Dissertation in Marketing

 Residency Requirement: